Edward Garfield - Sixth Mayor of Bratenahl

 Edward Williams Garfield was elected in November 1931 to serve on the Bratenahl Council, replacing his father, Abram Garfield, who served on the council for 28 years.
 Edward served seven years on the council from 1932 through 1938.
 In 1939, he was appointed to serve the remaining term of Mayor John Hogg, who died in office.
 Garfield was elected in November 1939 to become the sixth mayor of Bratenahl.

 The events of World War II dominated the first half of Garfield’s term.
 A great many of Bratenahl’s young people entered the war, and two did not return.

 The Civilian Defense was responsible for war-related emergencies.
 There were forty-seven male and three female air raid wardens in the Village who supervised the blackout drills by cruising up and down neighborhood streets to make sure no light escaped the houses.

 In response to an air-raid alarm installed at Village Hall, street lights were extinguished, and anyone outside was to take cover inside.
 Those in homes were instructed to pull down the window blinds and keep the lighting inside to a minimum.
 People in automobiles were to pull over and find shelter in the nearest building.

 For a short period following the war, the Village prospered under his leadership.
 The most significant improvement was the building of the Lakeland Freeway.
 However, the 1950 census showed a population decline of 8.2%, the first population decline for Bratenahl Village.

 Garfield faced challenges as Bratenahl was experiencing financial declines despite a booming United States economy.
-Much of Bratenahl’s tax base was being lost as the rich died off, and people were moving further out to the suburbs.
+Much of Bratenahl’s tax base was lost as the rich died off, and people moved further out to the suburbs.
 Initially, the financial impact was softened somewhat by inheritance tax revenues.